anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

     "agent-signed-data": bytes
   }
 ~~~~
-{: #tpvr_CDDL_def title='CDDL for Pledge Voucher-Request Trigger' artwork-align="left" sourcecode-markers=“true”}
+{: #tpvr_CDDL_def title='CDDL for Pledge Voucher-Request Trigger' artwork-align="left"}

-The fields contained in the `pledgevoucherrequesttrigger` are:

-* `agent-provided-proximity-registrar-cert`: X.509 v3 certificate structure of the domain registrar EE certificate (base64-encoded value); may be configured at the Registrar-Agent or may be fetched by the Registrar-Agent based on a prior TLS connection with this domain registrar

-* `agent-signed-data`: base64-encoded JWS structure containing the SubjectKeyIdentifier of the EE (RegAgt) certificate and signing Data including the creation date and serial number of the pledge.
-Note that {{I-D.ietf-anima-rfc8366bis}} defines an opaque binary element for agent-signed data, for which the structure is defined in BRSKI-PRM.
+The `agent-provided-proximity-registrar-cert` member SHALL contain the base64-encoded domain registrar EE certificate in X.509 v3 (DER) format.

+To enable alternative formats, the YANG module in {{I-D.ietf-anima-rfc8366bis}} only defines `agent-signed-data` as binary element.
+For the JWS-signed JSON format used by this specification, the `agent-signed-data` member MUST contain a base64-encoded, UTF-8 JWS structure in "General JWS JSON Serialization Syntax" as defined in {{Section 7.2.1 of RFC7515}}, which MUST contain the BRSKI-PRM Agent-Signed Data defined in {{prm-asd}} as JWS Payload.
+{{asd_representation}} summarizes this JWS structure for the `agent-signed-data` member:

 ~~~~
 {
-  "payload": BASE64URL(UTF8(prmasd)),
-  "signatures": [
+  "payload": BASE64URL(UTF8(BRSKI-PRM Agent-Signed Data)), "signatures": [
     {
       "protected": BASE64URL(UTF8(JWS Protected Header)),